legumeinfo/jekyll-theme-legumeinfo/README.md

 ## Installation

-Clone this repo as follows:
+Clone this repository as follows:

     git clone --recurse-submodules https://github.com/legumeinfo/jekyll-theme-legumeinfo.git

-The standard place to install this repo as a theme is in the `_themes/` directory of your Jekyll site.
+The standard place to install this repository as a theme is in the `_themes/` directory of your Jekyll site.

 Add this line to your Jekyll site's `Gemfile`: